SirBob01/NEAT-Python/README.md

 Read NEAT's doc-strings for more information on the module's classes and methods.

 ## TODO
-- Refactor code to make nodes a mutatable gene
+- Implement interspecies sexual crossover
-- Implement better algorithm for feedforward evaluation of genomes
+- Fix bugs in repopulation algorithm
-- Fix speciation and repopulation bug
+- Allow mutable activation functions for each node (heterogeneous activations)

 ## License